 My healing begins from a place of connection and an appreciation of your potential and the power we have to impact each other.
-There are several deeply rooted philosophical beliefs that guide my understanding of our being-in- the-world.
-These ethics and philosophies are central to my identity and shape me as a person and as a healer:
+The depth work we do is collaborative, exploratory and loosely structured, as we are guided by whatever is emerging for the client in the moment.
+There are several modalities that guide my therapeutic relationships and process.

-We will work towards developing a critical consciousness of the structures, systems and cultural values that you - the client - endures, identifying the ways you can re-gain power, agency and dignity in spite of feeling disempowered in the world.
-I challenge the idea that sensitivity, perceptual openness and vulnerability are weakness, my work is strength based, by tapping into your wisdom and developing the strengths and tools you have, we can create opportunities for change.
+We will work towards developing a critical consciousness of the structures, systems and cultural values that you - the client - endure, identifying the ways you can re-gain power, agency and dignity in spite of the disempowerment you may experience in our society.
+I challenge the idea that sensitivity, perceptual openness and vulnerability represent weakness.
+My work is strength based, by tapping into your wisdom and developing the strengths and tools you have, we can create opportunities for change.